C0dwiz/Telethon/readthedocs/modules/client.rst

-.. _telethon-client:
+.. _herokutl-client:

 ==============
 TelegramClient
 ==============

-.. currentmodule:: telethon.client
+.. currentmodule:: herokutl.client

 The `TelegramClient <telegramclient.TelegramClient>` aggregates several mixin classes to provide all the common functionality in a nice, Pythonic interface.